zoolanders/documentation/src/essentials-for-yootheme-pro/forms/configuration.md

 ## After Submit Actions

-After Submit Actions are multi instance actions that will run consequently only if a form has been successfuly submitted.
+After Submit Actions are multi-instance actions that will run consequently only if a form has been successfully submitted.
 While is possible to declare [custom actions](./advanced/custom-action.html), listed above are the core actions ready to use:

 ### Email